d-michail/firecastnet/README.md

  - `inference_fcn.py`: Given a cube and a FireCastNet model checkpoint, perform inference and a cube containing the predictions as a variable.
  - `compute_metrics.py`: Given a cube with a variable with predictions (for classification), output global and per GFED region metrics.
+ - `compute_cls_baselines.py`: Compute classification baselines and output them as variables in a cube.

 ## Acknowledgements